awsdocs/aws-control-tower-guide/doc_source/access-control-overview.md

 The following are the most basic policy elements:
 + **Resource** – In a policy, you use an Amazon Resource Name \(ARN\) to identify the resource to which the policy applies\.
 For more information, see [AWS Control Tower Resources and Operations](#access-control-resources)\.
 + **Action** – You use action keywords to identify resource operations that you want to allow or deny\.
+For information about types of actions available to be performed, see [Actions defined by AWS Control Tower](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awscontroltower.html#awscontroltower-actions-as-permissions)\.
 + **Effect** – You specify the effect when the user requests the specific action—this can be either allow or deny\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 AWS Control Tower doesn't support resource\-based policies\.